-When using Resource Reporting > Allocation Details, many times you may notice the Allocated Hours return as more than the Capacity and still there are Available hours.
+When using Resource Reporting > Allocation Details, many times you may notice the Allocated Hours return as more than the Capacity and still there are Available hours (also known as overallocation).
 From the report at first glance, this seems to be an error in logic, yet the report is correct!

-Below is a graphical representation of the above:
+Below is a graphical representation of the month, broken down by week:

-This is standard behavior in the published releases of our product.
+This is standard behavior in the New York release of our product.